-Nevertheless, the majority of concern regarding the California drought has been in terms of the ecological effects.
-The drought tolerant plant species of Southern California typically employ one of three mechanisms in order to survive extended and sever drought periods; tolerance, avoidance and escape (Balachowski et al., 2018).
+Nevertheless, the majority of concern regarding the California drought has been in terms of its ecological impacts.
+The drought tolerant plant species of Southern California typically employ one of three mechanisms in order to survive extended and sever drought periods; tolerance, avoidance, and escape (Balachowski et al., 2018).
 Tolerance is utilized by plants that can withstand significant levels of tissue dehydration in the absence of additional water inputs.
-They survive by storing large quantities of water-soluble proteins and carbohydrates, which aid in regulating osmotic potential and provide nutrient reserves for regrowth once the water stress in alleviated (Volaire, 1995).
+They survive by storing large quantities of water-soluble proteins and carbohydrates.
+This aids in regulating osmotic potential and provide nutrient reserves for regrowth once the water stress in alleviated (Volaire, 1995).
 Avoidance is utilized by plants that are relatively sensitive to dehydration and try to delay dehydration for as long as possible.
 This is achieved through the use of a deep root system capable of tapping into groundwater reserves (Balachowski et al., 2018; Young et al., 2010).
-Both tolerance and avoidance are utilized by perennials (live longer than a single growing season) in an attempt to survive the summer drought.
+Both tolerance and avoidance are utilized by perennials (live longer than a single growing season) to survive the summer drought.
 Escape is characteristic of plant taxa that grow rapidly, reproduce and die before ever having to experience severe drought stress.
 This is observed in annual plants inhabiting Southern California ecosystems (Balachowski et al., 2018).
 In a severe drought however, plants that utilize avoidance and escape strategies are at significant risk.
 As observed in the California drought, groundwater reserves gradually deplete due to high temperatures and low hydrological inputs (Lund et al., 2018).
 This puts high stress on plants that perform the avoidance strategy as the groundwater flow is their primary ‘life-line’ to survive the drought (Young et al., 2010).
 Plants that perform the escape strategy require sufficient winter rain in order to grow and reach reproductive maturity.
 If this threshold of rain is not reached, the plants will die before reproducing resulting in significant decreases in population size and genetic diversity (Thomson et al., 2018).
 Even if reproductive maturity is achieved by an annual plant, due to the lack of resources, lower fecundity (reproductive output) occurs resulting in reduced seed quality and in turn reduced germination success in the following growing season (Thomson et al., 2018).
+Ok concluding sentence – Collectively, these strategies are relatively successfully but sustained drought across many years can be problematic?

-Drought tolerant plants are also capable of performing seed dormancy; once dispersed, the seeds will remain in the soil and only germinate once sufficient levels of rainfall (gauged by soil moisture content) are detected (Keeley, 1991).
-This is a very successful strategy for evading unfavourable growing conditions, however over successive dry years, the viability of the seeds decreases, reducing the number of germinating seedlings once the drought is over (Harrison et al., 2015).
+Drought tolerant plants are also capable of using seed dormancy.
+Once dispersed, the seeds will remain in the soil and only germinate once sufficient levels of rainfall (gauged by soil moisture content) are detected by the seeds (Keeley, 1991).
+This is a very successful strategy for evading unfavourable growing conditions.
+However over successive dry years, the viability of the seeds decreases, reducing the number of germinating seedlings once the drought is over (Harrison et al., 2015).
 This strategy is also susceptible to the timing of rain events.
 If a very large rain event occurs in the early winter months, but the successive months are plagued by low precipitation, only a minority of the germinated seedlings will survive to adulthood due to intense competition in the presence of extremely limited resources (Levine et al., 2011).
 With impending anthropogenic driven climate change, the frequency and severity of droughts is expected to increase in future years.
 It is predicted that over the next 80 years average precipitation in Southern California will decrease by a maximum of 10%, combined with a 1-3 degree Celsius increase in average temperatures (IPCC AR5, 2014).
 Novel restoration tactics therefore must be explored in order to mitigate future ecological damage to plant communities of Southern California.
+Consequently, understanding the sensitivity to drought by native species is a critical research topic for restoration and protection of natives.